Notable investor says ‘the top of growth stocks is coming.' Here is where he sees opportunity

 "I think the top of growth stocks is coming," Rogers told CNBC's Scott Wapner at the CNBC CFO Council Summit in Washington, D.C.
 "I really, really do."

-In fact, Rogers, chairman of Ariel Investments, expects the mega-cap tech stocks that outperformed this year are "priced for perfection," and will likely face challenges heading into 2024.
+In fact, Rogers, chair of Ariel Investments, expects the mega-cap tech stocks that outperformed this year are "priced for perfection," and will likely face challenges heading into 2024.

-Instead, the investor is bullish on value names as the gap in performance between growth and value widens.
-For example, the Russell 3000 Growth climbed roughly 34% this year, while the Russell 3000 Value is up by more than 2%.

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.